Laurentian University: History

-On June 13, 2021, the Government of Ontario has passed legislation granting independence to the Northern Ontario Medical School (NOSM) and the Université de Hearst which were previously affiliated with Laurentian University.
-With this status, NOSM becomes the first stand-alone medical university in Canada.

 Administration

 The Board of Governors heads the university with the president.
 Directly to the left and right of the president is the assistant to the president, and the Laurentian University senate.

 Aline Chrétien, the wife of former Canadian Prime Minister Jean Chrétien, was named the university's first chancellor on September 22, 2010.
 In 2013, she was succeeded by Steve Paikin, who resigned in 2021 when the university sought creditor protection.